agsreejith/ACUTEDIRNDL/README.md

  respective position inside the slit.

 - General stellar data (This input is required)
-The stellar_params file, located in the "extra" directory, gives the main stellar parameters as a finction of spectral type.
+The stellar_params file, located in the "extra" directory (contact developers for CUTE specific extra directory), gives the main stellar parameters as a finction of spectral type.
 The first column is the spectral type, the second column is the stellar effective temperature, the third column is the B-V color, while the fourth column is the stellar radius in solar radii .
 The user needs to specify also the full path of this file.